Historical Meaning Behind ‘Equal Protection of the Laws’

 by P.A.
 Madison on February 6th, 2009

-Justice Scalia speaking of the Fourteenth Amendments Equal Protection Clause to students at UC Hastings College of the Law in September 2010 remarked, “nobody thought it was directed against sex discrimination.”
-Scalia could have added nobody thought it was directed at segregation, marriage or local municipal law, either.
+Justice Scalia speaking of the Fourteenth Amendments Equal Protection Clause (EPC) to students at UC Hastings College of the Law in September 2010 remarked, “nobody thought it was directed against sex discrimination.”
+Scalia could have added nobody thought it was directed at segregation, elections, marriage or local civil law, either.

 The phrase “Equal Protection of the Laws” is another way of saying “equal and exact justice” or, “under the protection of law.”
-Long before the Fourteenth Amendment came into existence the phrase “equal protection of the laws” was often used in England as synonymous with “impartial administration of justice.”
-Bills of Pains and Penalties were objected to because they placed subjects outside of the equal protection of the laws of due process.
+Long before the Fourteenth Amendment came into existence the phrase “Equal Protection of the Laws” was used in England as synonymous with “impartial administration of justice.”
+Bills of Pains and Penalties were objected on the grounds it placed subjects outside of the protection of laws of Due Process in court proceedings.

 Whatever law punishes a white man for a crime shall punish the black man precisely in the same way and to the same degree.
 Whatever law protects the white man shall afford “equal” protection to the black man. … Now different degrees of punishment are inflicted, not on the magnitude of the crime, but according to the color of the skin.
 Now color disqualifies a man from testifying in courts, or being tried in the same way as white men.